Pediatric Orthopedic surgeons who treat Marfan Syndrome

 • Arachnodactyly(long, thin toes and fingers)

-• Thumb sign- Tip of thumb extends beyond small finger when thumb clasped in palm under four fingers
+• Thumb sign- The Tip of the thumb extends beyond the small finger when the thumb is clasped in the palm under the four fingers

 • Wrist sign- distal phalanges of thumb and small fingers overlap when wrapped around the opposite wrist